fargusplumdoodle/Zipfy2/README.md

 **text-miner:**
 A node module for getting statistics out of text.
 When I did this program last time I made the engine that counted the words myself.

+**Docker + Docker-Compose:**
+For containerizing the Django app with the NodeJS app.

 **Honorable mentions:**
-Babel, Pug, Markdown, Docker, Linux, Browser-Sync, Git, Github, and probably more that I cant think of.
+Babel, Pug, Markdown, Linux, Browser-Sync, Git, Github, and probably more that I cant think of.
 Wow, for this little app I used collectively millions of hours of humanity...
 Thanks for doing most of the work humanity!

 #### Zipfs Law